© Shutterstock wo business colleagues discussing business matters.

 © Antonella Lombardi woman speaking at event

-Communications and Awareness Raising
+Communications and awareness raising

 WWF-Canada partners with businesses to raise awareness of key environmental issues and mobilize consumer action.
 These partnerships can include cause-marketing campaigns, product licensing and event and program sponsorship.